pauljxtan/souffle/README.md

 * __utils__: miscellaneous utility functions

 ### Examples ###
-To run these example scripts, please add __mathsci__ to your python path. __Matplotlib__ is used for visualization in most of them, so make sure to have that installed as well.
+To run these example scripts, please add this repository to your python path. __Matplotlib__ is used for visualization in most of them, so make sure to have that installed as well.
 * __electric_potential_field__: visualizing the electric potential and electric field of a source charge configuration
 * __integrate_comet_orbit__: integrates a comet orbit
 * __integrate_driven_pendulum__: integrating a driven pendulum